aimagelab/mammoth/docs/backbone/index.rst

+.. _module-backbones:

 Backbones
 =========

 Backbones constitute the underlying architecture of the network.
 They are responsible for extracting features from the input.
 Once loaded by the model (:ref:`module-models`), the backbone is accessible as the ``self.net`` attribute.

-The specific choice of the backbone depends on the benchmark (i.e, the dataset - see :ref:`datasets`), which defines the backbone from the **get_backbone** method.
+The specific choice of the backbone depends on the benchmark (i.e, the dataset - see :ref:`module-datasets`), which defines the backbone from the **get_backbone** method.

 Features and logits
 -------------------